-10.3.9 The economic and social role of local shops, village shops and public houses should be taken into account when considering applications for a change of use of existing shops into dwellings or other uses.
+10.4.7 The economic and social role of local shops, village shops and public houses should be taken into account when considering applications for a change of use into residential or other uses.
 In rural areas local planning authorities should adopt a positive approach to applications for conversion of suitable village properties to shops and for extensions to village shops designed to improve their viability.
-A positive approach should also be taken, subject to amenity considerations, to re-establishing a public house in villages which have completely lost such provision.
+A positive approach should also be taken, subject to amenity considerations, to re-establishing public houses in villages which have completely lost such provision.
 The lack of public transport in rural areas should not preclude small-scale retail or service development where this will serve local needs.

-10.3.10 Shops ancillary to other uses, such as farm shops that will help to meet the demand for fresh produce, craft shops and shops linked to petrol stations, can also serve a useful role in rural areas by providing new sources of jobs and services (see Chapter 7).
+10.4.8 Shops ancillary to other uses, such as farm shops that will help to meet the demand for fresh produce, craft shops and shops linked to petrol stations, can also serve a useful role in rural areas by providing new sources of jobs and services (see Chapter 7).
 In assessing such proposals, local planning authorities should take account of:

-- the potential impact on nearby village shops; - the desirability of providing a service throughout the year; and - the likely impact of traffic generated and access and parking arrangements.
+- the potential impact on nearby retail and commercial centres or village shops; - the desirability of providing a service throughout the year; and - the likely impact of traffic generated and access and parking arrangements.